10 facts about Serco’s role and performance on NHS Test & Trace

-4. Since Test and Trace began it has successfully traced 9million people and asked them to self-isolate.
+4. Since Test and Trace began it has successfully traced over 10 million people and asked them to self-isolate.

 7. For those close contacts the national system doesn’t reach, almost half are due to wrong phone numbers being provided to us, the rest don’t answer after 10 attempts.
 However these people may well be reached by the NHS Test & Trace App.

 9. Statistics have often been compared when they are not comparable.
 Other parts of the UK, for example Wales, have, since the start, in some cases counted as reached individuals in a household when only one member of that household has been contacted.
-The Scottish system has a lower threshold for defining someone as reached – with an SMS text message being sent to the individual enough to qualify.
+Until recently, the Scottish system had a lower threshold for defining someone as reached – with an SMS text message being sent to the individual enough to qualify.

 10. The system has actually been reaching more people than thought for some time.
 Before a recent change, 75-80% of close contacts recorded as ‘not reached’ by the central system actually lived in the same household as someone who has tested positive and who has already been made aware of their diagnosis.
 This means that, in fact, since the beginning, 90-95% of people who genuinely needed to hear from the national tracing system have likely been doing so.